FrankieBoye/performance_calculator/README.md

 #### Update

-I have met my MVP and can calculate the 0-60 time!
+I have met my MVP and can calculate the required figures.

 There is still plenty of work to do.<br>
 1. Tests have to be written for the code.

-2. I need to come up with formulas to calculate my other performance criteria.
+2. I need to clarify the meanings of 'RWD' (rear wheel drive), 'FWD' (front wheel drive) and 'AWD' (all wheel drive) on the app.
+I may break that down further still as there is RR (rear engine rear wheel drive) and FR (front engine rear wheel drive) for example which will have a bearing on the performance times.

-3. Formatting, fonts and general layout need work.
+3. Formatting, fonts and general styling need refinement.

 ## Deployment